Why RareMD?

 Population affected by a rare disease.

-• Disease-specific data are sporadic and scattered, making it unrealistic to assume that medical professionals have sufficient knowledge about each of the 7,000 rare diseases to establish proper and timely diagnoses.
-As a result, an estimated 350 million individuals worldwide are affected by a rare disease, with over 95% remaining undiagnosed or misdiagnosed.
+Disease-specific data are often sporadic and fragmented, making it unrealistic to expect medical professionals to have sufficient knowledge of all 7,000 known rare diseases to establish timely and accurate diagnoses.
+As a result, an estimated 350 million people worldwide are affected by a rare disease, more than 95% of whom remain undiagnosed or misdiagnosed.

-• Eighty percent of the approx. 7000 rare diseases identified has a genetic origin.
+• ~80% of rare diseases have a genetic origin

-• Sixty-five percent of rare diseases are associated with a reduced lifespan.
+• ~65% are associated with a reduced lifespan

 Patients/parents dilemma with rare diseases.

-• Sixty percent of patients in United States received conflicting info from their medical professional.
-They experience low quality of life and feeling of isolation.
+• They commonly experience a low quality of life and feelings of isolation.

 Treatments options.

-• None of the current approx. 700 approved orphan drugs will ever meet the unmet medical needs of tens of thousands of patients if these patients are not properly diagnosed in the first place!
+None of the approximately 700 currently approved orphan drugs will ever meet the unmet medical needs of tens of thousands of patients—if those patients are not properly diagnosed in the first place.

-• Only properly diagnosed patients can receive (early) treatment with an approved orphan drug or enroll in clinical trials with an investigational drug.
+Only patients who receive an accurate diagnosis can access (early) treatment with an approved orphan drug or enroll in clinical trials for investigational therapies.

 Research & Development.

-• Hundreds of orphan designated investigational drugs are evaluated in about 500 clinical trials in the United States and about 1600 worldwide.
+Hundreds of orphan-designated investigational drugs are currently being evaluated in approximately 500 clinical trials in the United States and around 1,600 worldwide.

 Physicians’ dilemma with Rare Diseases.

-• Lack of sufficient opportunities to network with other physicians.
+• Limited opportunities to network with other physicians further restrict access to shared expertise.

-• Diagnostic referral loops between healthcare professionals is not only a source of delay and frustration, but also allow disease progression and symptom worsening, which can conflict with possible benefits of (early) treatment or participation in clinical trials.
+• Diagnostic referral loops between healthcare providers not only cause delays and frustration, but also allow for disease progression and worsening of symptoms, potentially limiting the effectiveness of early treatment or eligibility for clinical trials.

 Pharma companies.
 The ultimately financial beneficiaries.